kdaily/aws-cli/proposals/pr-contrib-guide.md

 quality feedback to users.
 As we use this framework to process existing feature requests, we can revisit what the in flight limit should be.

+<a name="rationale-require-issues"></a>
 ### Q. Why do we require issues to be opened instead of just pull requests?

 Having a defined process for intake removes any ambiguity on how to initiate a contribution by ensuring that all potential contributions start out as a GitHub issue.
-Reviewing a pull request also requires significant effort on the part of maintainers - reading someone elses code can be an intensive task.
-Before dedicating that effort, we feel that having a more general discussion about the problem and solutions will help reduce the overall effort into code review.
+We feel that having a more general discussion about the problem and solutions will help reduce the overall effort into code review and provide contributors with enough detail to make a sucessful contribution.

 This requirement also solidifies the position that all pull requests that are currently open are something we'd like to pull in.
 It removes any ambiguity for a contributor about the status of the request.
-Pull requests linked to an issue need prioritization for review, while those not linked to an issue are not planned to be accepted.

-Pull requests are often made for problems that only affect the contributor or a very small portion of the user base.
-Requiring an issue provides a mechanism to request structured feedback in the form of "upvotes" or GitHub reactions to estimate the impact of the issue on the community.
+Pull requests are often made for problems that only affect the contributor or a small portion of the user base.
+An issue provides a mechanism to gather quantitative feedback in the form of "upvotes" through GitHub reactions to estimate the impact of the issue on the community.

-We do not intend this to be a gatekeeping or pointless task.
+We intend for issues to be a way to improve contributor confidence in both their contributions and the overall process.
 If a user does open a pull request without an issue, we will use the opportunity to educate them about our process, and when necessary assist them in opening an issue.
-We can also open the issue ourselves on behalf of the user as well.

 ### Q. Why would we re-prioritize contributions for review instead of taking them first in, first out?